-- A. The modification meets the intent of the standard; - B. The modification provides safe and efficient movement of pedestrians, motor vehicles, bicvclists and freight: - C. The modification is consistent with an adopted plan; and

-- D. The modification is complementary with a surrounding street design; or, in the alternative: - E. If a modification is requested for constitutional reasons, the applicant shall demonstrate the constitutional provision or provisions to be avoided by the modification and propose a modification that complies with the state or federal constitution.
+- A. The modification meets the intent of the standard: - B. The modification provides safe and efficient movement of pedestrians, motor vehicles, bicyclists and freight; - C. The modification is consistent with an adopted plan; and - D. The modification is complementary with a surrounding street design; or, in the alternative; - E. If a modification is requested for constitutional reasons, the applicant shall demonstrate the constitutional provision or provisions to be avoided by the modification and propose a modification that complies with the state or federal constitution.
 The city shall be under no obligation to grant a modification in excess of that which is necessary to meet its constitutional obligations.

-Compliance with Modification Approval Criteria:
+Compliance with Modification Approval Criteria: Pease Road

 - A. The standards listed in Table 12.04.180 are listed as maximum design standards and it is recognized that they may be reduced through the modification process where appropriate.
-The intent of the standards is not specifically listed, but may be reasonably presumed that they are intended to achieve the goals of the TSP to provide for safe and efficient traffic flows throughout the city.
-In this instance, the subject property is located in an area where the right-of-way and street improvement widths of McCord Road and Leland Road were developed under previous City standards.
-These standards are adequately serving the surrounding neighborhoods, as demonstrated by the findings of the TAL submitted with this application.
-Given the little remaining undeveloped right-of-way in this area, it does not make sense to switch to the new standards. - B. The proposed street section is adequate for vehicular traffic as it matches the existing conditions as developed in nearby subdivisions on both Leland Road and McCord Road. - C. The adopted TSP provides maximum street sections with the understanding that lesser standards may be approved where appropriate through the modification process. - D. In this instance, the standard proposed matches the recommendation of City staff and will match pavement sections previously approved for the adjoining subdivisions. - E. At this time, the applicant is not asserting a constitutional basis for the requested modification.
+The intent of the standards is not specifically listed, but is clearly intended to achieve the goals of the TSP to provide for safe and efficient traffic flows throughout the city.
+In this instance, the subject property is a narrow strip, 154.6' in width along Pease Road, sandwiched between two subdivisions that were developed under lesser collector street standards.
+The proposed plan would provide for 30 feet of right-of-way (as measured from centerline), which is consistent with staff recommendations.
+The TAL submitted with this application indicates that there are no anticipated operational or safety issues associated with the proposed development.
+Thus, the intent of the standard will be met. - B. The proposed street section is adequate for vehicular traffic as it matches the existing condition on either side of the subject property. - C. The adopted TSP provides maximum street sections with the understanding that lesser standards may be approved where appropriate through the modification process. - D. In this instance, the standard proposed matches the recommendation of City staff and will match pavement sections previously approved for the adjoining subdivisions. - E. At this time, the applicant is not asserting a constitutional basis for the requested modification.